 The Town of Scipio adopted a Comprehensive Plan in 2011 with the purpose of protecting the health, safety, and general welfare of the citizens of the community and their environment.
-A subsection of the plan was updated in 2020 to revise the town-wide questionnaire used in the original Comprehensive Plan.

-The 2011 plan identifies 14 primary goals that address the community's key values and concerns of Agriculture and Farmland Protection, Land Use Planning and Subdivision Regulation Supportive of Community Vision, Environmental Stewardship and Water Quality Protection, Improved Public Utilities and Services, and Community Development and Historic Preservation:
+The plan identifies 14 primary goals that address the community's key values and concerns of Agriculture and Farmland Protection, Land Use Planning and Subdivision Regulation Supportive of Community Vision, Environmental Stewardship and Water Quality Protection, Improved Public Utilities and Services, and Community Development and Historic Preservation:

-- 1) Preserve the rural-agrarian character of the Town; - 2) Support future viability of local agricultural practices; - 3) Protect the existing open space and scenic views of farmland and lakes in the Town of Scipio; - 4) Protect natural resources of significance to the Scipio community; - 5) Maximize the potential of the Town's history and historic resources to become sources of economic and cultural benefit to the community; - 6) Plan for and seek opportunities to increase the availability of affordable single-family, and senior citizen housing in the Town; - Support water quality preservation through good stewardship of Owasco Lake and the Owasco and Cayuga Lake watersheds; - 8) Improve Communications Infrastructure; - 9) Explore potential benefits and impacts of renewable energy resource development; - 10) Maintain or improve the present quality of Town roads and services; - 11) Encourage the improvement or development of additional community recreational facilities; - 12) Seek opportunities to increase community participation and civic resources; - 13) Support volunteer recruitment for fire and ambulance services; and - 14) Expand efforts to support the preservation of the historic heritage of the Town.
+- 1) Preserve the rural-agrarian character of the Town; - 2) Support future viability of local agricultural practices; - 3) Protect the existing open space and scenic views of farmland and lakes in the Town of Scipio; - 4) Protect natural resources of significance to the Scipio community; - 5) Maximize the potential of the Town's history and historic resources to become sources of economic and cultural benefit to the community; - 6) Plan for and seek opportunities to increase the availability of affordable single-family, and senior citizen housing in the Town; - 7) Support water quality preservation through good stewardship of Owasco Lake and the Owasco and Cayuga Lake watersheds; - 8) Improve Communications Infrastructure; - 9) Explore potential benefits and impacts of renewable energy resource development; - 10) Maintain or improve the present quality of Town roads and services; - 11) Encourage the improvement or development of additional community recreational facilities; - 12) Seek opportunities to increase community participation and civic resources; - 13) Support volunteer recruitment for fire and ambulance services; and - 14) Expand efforts to support the preservation of the historic heritage of the Town.